 It was originally built in 1453 and Anne’s grandfather, John Hathaway, was the first of the Hathaway’s to rent it and eventually buy it.
 Anne was born here in 1556.

 You can explore the beautiful gardens with these picture perfect willow sculptures and flowers which are gorgeous!

 Or, head into the house to learn about life on a Tudor farm.

-You can stroll through the traditional Tudor kitchens, wander upstairs to the bedroom and see Shakespeare’s ‘second best bed’ he left his wife in their will!
-All of the furnishing are traditional to the time.
+You can stroll through the traditional Tudor kitchens, wander upstairs to the bedroom and see Shakespeare’s ‘second-best bed’ he left his wife in their will!
+All of the furnishings are traditional to the time.